Home Articles FAQ Site Map

 (B) right to an equitable remedy for breach of performance if such breach gives rise to a right to payment, whether or not such right to an equitable remedy is reduced to judgment, fixed, contingent, matured, unmatured, disputed, undisputed, secured, or unsecured.

-The most important thing a successful bankruptcy does is discharging (wiping out) most or all of the debtor's debts (including most Judgments).
-In most places, if the debtor files for a "No Asset" bankruptcy, debts and judgments are wiped out, even if the debtor did not list you as a creditor.
+The most important thing a successful bankruptcy does is discharging (wiping out) most or all of the debtor's debts (including most judgments).
+In most places, if the debtor files for a "No Asset" bankruptcy, all their debts and judgments are wiped out, even if the debtor did not list you as a creditor.

-I am not a lawyer, however I know that not being listed in the judgment debtor's BK schedules, is not the same thing as the debt being incurred post bankruptcy.
-The date the debt was incurred is critical, not the judgment date.
+I am not a lawyer, however I know that not being listed in the judgment debtor's BK schedules, is not the same thing as a debt being incurred after the bankruptcy finalization (post-bankruptcy).
+The date the original debt was incurred is critical, not the judgment date.

 Can you sue the debtor after they their bankruptcy proceeding has concluded?
-Only if the cause of action occurs after they filed for bankruptcy.
-For example, if someone does not pay you what they owe in January 2009, and they file for bankruptcy protection in January 2010, and their case is concluded in July 2010, you can't sue them for their January 2009 debt.
+Only if the cause of action occurs after they concluded their bankruptcy.
+For example, if someone does not pay you what they owe in January 2014, and they file for bankruptcy protection in January 2015, and their case is concluded in July 2015, you cannot sue them for their January 2014 debt.
+(But you can sue them for debts originating later than August 2015.)

 It does not matter how you learn about the filing of bankruptcy of your debtor.
-You must immediately stop all collection actions - and also undo any recent collection actions you started.
+You must immediately stop all collection actions - and also undo any recent collection actions you have started.
 As an example, if you were levying the wages of your debtor, and then learned they filed for bankruptcy.
 You must inform the sheriff (and employer) to stop the current wage levy.
 Also, there is no harm sending in your proof of claim when you learn of the bankruptcy, even before the court says you should.
-Supply proof of the reason for your claim.
+It is best to supply proof of the BK and your claim.

-However, this does not seem to apply in a chapter 7 bankruptcy.
-With a chapter 7 bankruptcy, fax the Sheriff instructions to halt the garnishment with a copy of the notice of the BK.
+However, this does not seem to always apply in a Chapter 7 bankruptcy.
+With a Chapter 7 bankruptcy, fax the Sheriff instructions to halt the garnishment with a copy of the notice of the BK.
 Do not send instructions telling them to release levied money to anyone.
-The Sheriff will then hold onto the funds pending the outcome of the BK and/or a request from the trustee for release.
+The Sheriff will then hold onto the funds pending the outcome of the BK and/or a request from the BK Trustee for release.
 Then, send the trustee a letter telling him/her there is a levy/garnishment and that there are levied funds and that you have stayed all enforcement efforts, and that the ball is in their court.
-Many times the trustee won't order the Sheriff to release the funds, and when the bankruptcy is finished, you might get the funds, however in chapter 7 BK, the decision is up to the trustee.
+Many times the Trustee will not order the Sheriff to release the funds, and when the bankruptcy is finished, you might get the funds, however in all BKs, the decision is up to the Trustee.

-The 90 day rule in BK is enforced, Any assets seized prior to that must be released.
+The 90-day preference rule in BK is enforced, and any debtor assets seized prior to 90 days must be released.
 It is the Trustee's responsibility to request the return of assets obtained during the 90 days prior to the BK petition being filed.
-In a chapter 7 bankruptcy, neither the judgment debtor or their lawyer can demand their return to them.
+In a Chapter 7 bankruptcy, neither the judgment debtor or their lawyer can demand the assets be return to them.
 11USC§ 547 (b)(4)(A).
-Unless you are intimidated, there is no law that says you must return money to a judgment debtor or the judgment debtor's attorney just because they asked for it back.
+It may be difficult when you are intimidated, however, there is no law that says you must return money to a judgment debtor or the judgment debtor's attorney just because they asked for it back.
+Only if the BK Trustee asks you, do you have to give it back.

 Of course, there is a minimum dollar amount ($600) for the assets being in the hands of the creditor, that must be met before the preference can be enacted by the Trustee.
 Example, if you have garnished thee judgment debtor's bank account, and received $550, 80 days before the judgment debtor filed BK, then your money is (probably) safe from a "preference" action.